QuivrHQ/quivr/README.md

   - PDF
   - Powerpoint
   - Excel (Not Yet)
-  - Csv
+  - CSV
   - Word
   - Audio
   - Video
-- **Open Source**: Freedom is beautiful, so is Quivr.
+- **Open Source**: Freedom is beautiful, and so is Quivr.
 Open source and free to use.

 ## Demo Highlights 🎥

 https://github.com/StanGirard/quivr/assets/19614572/a6463b73-76c7-4bc0-978d-70562dca71f5

-## Getting Started: 🚀
+## Getting Started 🚀

 Follow these instructions to get a copy of the project up and running on your local machine for development and testing purposes.

-You can find everything on the documentation [here](https://brain.quivr.app/)
+You can find everything on the [documentation](https://brain.quivr.app/).

 ### Prerequisites 📋

-Before you proceed, ensure you have the following installed:
+Ensure you have the following installed:

 - Docker
 - Docker Compose